foobrizio/Gramen/README.md

 4. PhotoAlbum module: you can create your own drive, add new albums and photos and download existing ones;

 ## TODO LIST:
-* Limited access to users for specific commands or modules
 * Photo album with separated folders for each user
   * -> Weird bug on add_photos_to_album after the 2nd time